 Further, its DisplayPort input supports DSC 1.2 allowing you to use 10-bit color at 1440p 240Hz with RGB output color format.

-The Dell AW2721D, on the other hand, offers more vibrant and consistent colors as well as wider viewing angles, whereas the G7 exhibits gamma and saturation shifts that make it unsuitable for serious color-critical work.
+On the other hand, the Dell AW2721D offers more vibrant and consistent colors as well as wider viewing angles, whereas the G7 exhibits gamma and saturation shifts that make it unsuitable for serious color-critical work.

 When it comes to performance, the monitors are similar as the G7 is certified as G-SYNC Compatible and has a very good overdrive implementation with fast pixel response time speed.
 Its latest firmware update fixed the notorious brightness flickering issue.